 Why can’t the law just specify that cars should give way to cycles in cycle lanes, rather than restrict their use?

-It’s an issue of safety – cyclists are at much less risk and can be seen more easily if they are travelling in a separate lane.
+It’s an issue of safety – cyclists can be seen more easily and are more predictable when they are travelling in a cycle lane.

 Is there any restriction on how many cyclists can ride abreast in a cycle lane?